 There should be no liquidity mismatch as the interest cash outflows fall due on the same dates as the interest cash inflows from the loans and receivables and payment of cash outflows to the Preferred Securities are dependent on receipt of cash inflows on the Company's loans and receivables.
 The Directors consider its available cash resources and parental support as enough to meet other cash outflows which mainly consist of administrative expenditure.
-The Parent will provide support in the event that the Company's cash resources are not sufficient to meet the ongoing administrative expenditure, in the most appropriate method at the time.
 The table below sets out the maturity of the financial assets and liabilities.